sirnewton01/ghfs/README.md

 assuming the default tcp port 5640.

 ## Authentication
-The filesystem uses not authentication with GitHub by default.
+The filesystem uses no authentication with GitHub by default.
 The rate limit is much lower in this mode.
 You can generate a Personal Access Token in your Settings > Develper Settings screen.
 With a token you can provide it in the command-line with the ```-apitoken``` flag.